hdamker/QualityOnDemand/README.md

 # QualityOnDemand

-Repository to describe, develop, document and test the QualityOnDemand API family
+Repository to describe, develop, document and test the QualityOnDemand API family.

 ## Scope